Hide table of contents

 TLDR: We made a retreat which was not funded but was paid by attendees.
 We managed to find a very nice place very affordably, and the organization was quite light for quite nice results.
 We'd encourage other clubs to consider whether they could make meet-ups (either within the country or between countries) which are light on ops, don't require funding, but are a meaningful time for attendees.

-In August 2024, EA Serbia and EA Hungary organized a self-funded, three-day EA Serbia retreat, bringing together 17 participants from 6 countries: Serbia, Romania, Hungary, and further afield, including Russia, Kenya, and Spain.
+In August 2024, EA Serbia and EA Hungary organized a self-funded, three-day EA Serbia retreat, bringing together 17 participants from 6 countries: Serbia, Romania, Hungary, and further afield, including Russia, Kenya, and the U.S.

 The retreat aimed to make and strengthen connections across regional EA communities, allowing participants to collaborate, exchange ideas, and engage deeply with the movement’s core principles, as well as learn from how things are done in other countries.

-The event was hosted at Majkin Salaš, an ethno venue near Subotica, Serbia.
+We chose Majkin Salaš, an ethno venue near Subotica, Serbia for hosting the event.
 The setting—a picturesque space surrounded by nature—created a nice atmosphere for reflection, discussion, and bonding.
 Participants had access to an outdoor swimming pool, a restaurant offering local cuisine (with a specially arranged vegan menu), and an open-air museum with lots of animals (kept in good conditions :) ).

 Cost & Logistics: